Corporationakht/LocalCodeCli/README.md

 ### 1. Discord And Telegram Bots

 The bot wrapper runs Claude Code sessions remotely, streams progress, supports reply-based conversation branches, and can stop or clear tasks.
-Discord and Telegram bots use Claude Code today; use `lcc-codex` or the Codex VS Code extension for Codex sessions.
+Discord and Telegram bots use Claude Code today; use `fcc-codex` or the Codex VS Code extension for Codex sessions.

 **Discord**